TeamSpec Open Source Tool

 AgentHub + Forge: config and execution, connected.

-AgentHub and Forge are designed to work together as the config and execution layers of a complete agent operations stack.
-AgentHub owns the what; Forge owns the when and how.
+AgentHub and Forge work together as the definition and execution layers of a complete agent operations stack.
+AgentHub owns what your agents are; Forge owns how and when they run.

 AgentHub is the source of truth